humawork/wardrobe/README.md

 ## Ruby 2.4

-When developing the first proof of concept for atrs I wanted to use refinements for coercion.
-This was just before Ruby 2.4 was released and I remember getting stuck when trying to use Kernel#send to call a method defined in a refined class.
-This was fixed in Ruby 2.4, and is the reason why atrs requires Ruby 2.4 or later.
+When working on the first proof of concept for Atrs I wanted to use refinements for coercion.
+This was right before Ruby 2.4 was released that added support for using Kernel#send to call a method defined in a refined class.
+This was needed to get my first POC working and is why Atrs requires ruby 2.4 or above.